andrewandante/silverstripe-async-publisher/README.md

 ## TODOS

-- test with Unpublish and Archive
+- test better with Unpublish and Archive
 - have a better representation of state when there are pending jobs
 - make it more configurable/extensible in general